 This is the weight of the trailer including factory–installed options, but no freshwater, propane or dealer installed kitchen options/accessories.

-If your food trailer was built prior to 1996, you should still be able to obtain a “dry weight” figure somewhere in the trailer, which will provide you with a similar figure.
-With this information in hand, make a rough calculation of how much weight you plan to carry, and determine if the total weight exceeds your truck’s rating or not.
-In any case, it’s a good idea to stay within 10% of the vehicle’s maximum tow rating to ensure adequate performance.
+If your food trailer was built prior to 1996, you should still be able to obtain a “dry weight” figure somewhere in the trailer.
+This will provide you with a similar figure.
+With this information in hand, make a rough calculation of how much weight you plan to carry.
+Then determine if the total weight exceeds your truck’s rating or not.
+Try to stay within 10% of the vehicle’s maximum tow rating to ensure adequate performance.